by Linda-Ann Stewart

 Check your plan.
 Do you have a step by step plan?
 Is it right for you?
 Is it taking you in the direction of your vision?
 Are you working it every day?
 If your plan is on track, make sure you’re taking consistent actions to keep you moving forward.

 If you’re constantly frustrated with your progress, take a step back and consider.
 Are you trying to push the river to make it go faster?
 If so, you’re just wasting energy.
 Other elements may need to develop before you can get into the center of the channel.
 Be patient and persistent.
 When these three key items are aligned, you’ll be in the flow and swimming with the current.

 The Universe isn’t holding my good back from me.
 It wants me to have all the good I can accept.
 I now allow things to unfold in Divine Time for my Highest Good.
 I let go of trying to force events and let the Universe guide the situation.
 I take the actions I know to take, and align myself with the flow.

 Watch this month’s Mindset Coaching Tip video, Stay the Course, which accompanies this article.As a vision strategist, hypnotherapist, and speaker, Linda-Ann Stewart helps women entrepreneurs and small business owners who feel stuck, immobilized and overwhelmed to to get clear, focused and on the fast track to the next level of their business.
 If you'd like some help to reach your goals, apply for her complimentary "Clarify Your Vision" consultation at http://www.Linda-AnnStewart.com/setyourcourse.html.
-You can contact her at LAS@Linda-AnnStewart.com with "Complimentary Consultation" in the subject line.
+You can contact her at LAS@Linda-AnnStewart.com or 928-600-0452.